Wesleyan University joins other schools in nixing legacy admissions after Supreme Court’s affirmative action ruling - KESQ

 Roth defended Wesleyan’s application process, describing it as a “holistic” view of applicants.

-“Our admission decision is based upon diverse facets of the individual’s history, talent, potential to contribute to the university and get the most out of a Wesleyan education,” the president said.
+“Our admission decision is based upon diverse facets of the individual’s history, talent, potential to contribute to the university and get the most out of a Wesleyan education,” the president said in his statement.

 Roth listed several ways the university will pursue diversity, including geographical diversity within the US.